 Krugman, P., "What do Undergrads Need to Know About Trade," American Economic Review, 83 (May 1993), 23-27.
+PDF file

-On Blackboard in Course Documents (PDF file) Feldman, D. "Ricardian Model with N Goods."
-On Blackboard in Course Documents.
+Feldman, D. "Ricardian Model with N Goods."
+Under Lecture Notes.

 An Extension: Why are price levels lower in developing countries? or, a dollar sure is worth more in Delhi than in Duluth.